jokusic/estimating-log-volumes/README.md

 ## How to run the program:
 - cd to the folder containing the "logs.f95" file
-- type 'gfortran -Wall logs.f95' to compile
+- type `gfortran -Wall logs.f95` to compile
-- to run the program type './a.out'
+- to run the program type `./a.out`

 ## Assumptions:
 The user will always be entering in correct input (numbers and never letters).